Model Compression

 What is the difference between mesh simplification and Draco encoding?

-Mesh simplification actually reduces the number of faces/vertices in your model — lower ratio means fewer polygons, smaller files, but visible quality loss.
+Mesh simplification (powered by the Meshopt library) actually reduces the number of faces/vertices in your model — higher strength means fewer polygons, smaller files, but visible quality loss.
 Draco encoding compresses the existing geometry data without changing face count, achieving 50-90% size reduction with nearly no visual difference.
-For best results, use both together: simplify first, then apply Draco.
+For best results, use both together: apply Meshopt simplification first, then Draco encoding.

 How much smaller will my model be?